signum-network/CIPs/SIP/sip-40.md

 ### Creator of the NFT
 The creator is always the account which uploads the transaction for the creation of th NFT to the chain.

-### Variable setting
+### Variable setting (data stack)
 While the creator is uploading the NFT to the chain, the individual data stack for the NFT should be defined within the transaction.
 Within the data stack the values should be set in the following order:

  * **owner**
 Should be equal creator by inital upload; can be set to any account id.
  * **status**
 Defines if the NFT is for sale.
+Valid values
+ 	 *  0= Not for sale
-Valid values are  0=not for sale ; 1=For sale at a fixed price; 2= For sale in an auction
+	 *  1= For sale at a fixed price
+	 *  2= For sale in an auction

 * **currentPrice**
-The current price of the NFT; should be zero of status is 0 otherwise buy now price or floor price of the auction
+The current price of the NFT; should be zero  for status is 0 otherwise buy now price or floor price of the auction.
+CurrentPrice will change while an auction by valid bids.

 * **platformAddress**
-* The Signum account which will get te set platformFee.
+* The Signum account which will get the platformFee set under **platformFee**.
 This can also be used to filter for an NFT portal.

 * **platformFee**
 PlatformFee in promile.
 This value is send to the platformAddress by every sale.